Write On! Workshop

 Full Schedule

-12:45-1:15 p.m. — The group will break for lunch, and you are free to bring your own.
-Stars Cafe will be open with a limited drink and snack menu.
+12:45-1:15 p.m. — The group will break for lunch, and you are free to enjoy the on-site Starbucks called Stars Cafe’s limited menu, or bring your own lunch.

-3:00-4:00 p.m. — The day will conclude with the panel discussion.
-This session is free and open to the public.
+3-4 p.m. — The day will conclude with a panel discussion, where professional writers will answer all of your questions about publishing in Windsor Auditorium.
+This session is open to the public!

 The Workshop Leaders